Watermark Detection for Stamp Identification — Methods Guide

 - Assuming no watermark on dark stamps: Heavily inked or dark-coloured stamps can completely obscure watermarks.
 Use fluid detection rather than backlighting for these.

-Google Play App Store
+Rated 4.6 on Google Play · 4.4 on App Store